davidneto92/political-maps-boston-2024/README.md

 - [ ] add filter for margin % - slider?
 - [ ] add buttons to choose data set to represent
 - [ ] display a table below the map of the data
+  - [x] detect mouseover events so we can highlight the moused over row
+  - [ ] autoscroll to the selected row
+  - [ ] add zoom functionality to map view?
 - [ ] render a map of the Boston area below the graphic
+- [x] actually learn how to use Plot
 - [ ] actually learn how to use D3
-- [x] actually learn how to use Plot

 ## Notes